mdasrafkhan/workflow-me/README.md

 # Workflow Management System

-A sophisticated, enterprise-grade workflow automation platform built with React and NestJS.
-This system provides visual workflow creation, execution orchestration, and comprehensive state management for complex business processes.
+A workflow automation platform built with React and NestJS.
+This system provides visual workflow creation, execution orchestration, and state management for business processes.

 ## 🏗️ Architecture Overview